J4YM/StudentReportSystem/README.md

 # Student Information and Progress Report System

-A Windows Forms application built with .NET 8 for managing student information, attendance, and grades with role-based access control.
+A comprehensive Windows Forms application built with .NET 8 for managing student information, attendance, and grades with role-based access control.

 ## Features